 Read in: 4 minutes

 Favorite quote from the author:

-This is just what you’ll learn in Dr. Ian Kerner’s book She Comes First: The Thinking Man’s Guide to Pleasuring a Woman.
+Luckily, we can all improve our bedroom skills and boost our love life in wonderful ways.
+It begins with learning about female sexual anatomy and how to use that knowledge.
+This is exactly what you’ll learn in Dr. Ian Kerner’s bestselling book She Comes First: The Thinking Man’s Guide to Pleasuring a Woman.

 Let’s see how much we can discover in just 3 lessons:

 - Penetrative sex isn’t all it’s cracked up to be, there are better ways to reach climax.

 - If you want to have great sex, you’ve got to gain a better understanding of what the clitoris is, where to find it, and how to stimulate it for maximum pleasure.

 - In addition to foreplay, there are two other stages of the sexual experience that will take your sex life to a whole new level.